Lingachan/Udacity/Project3/README.md

 The goal is to match each card's icon with its pair.
 There are 16 cards and 8 pairs total.Click on a card, remember its symbol and spot in the grid, then continue clicking other cards until you find its match.If You made lot of moves leads to reduce star.

+## Tips to Play

+If you successfully found  all the matches within 16 moves you will get 3 stars, within 24 moves you will get 2 stars and above 25 moves you will get 1 star.

 ## Dependencies

 The following libraries been used for this Memory game development